makumbi/makumbi.github.io/content/blog/2016/roller-coaster-of-emotions.md

 our budget so I dismissed the whole list entirely since in reality to me it didn’t matter.
 And since Woodbridge Auto Action had our deposit of $300, I thought it would be in our best interest to look at vehicles there so we do not lose our money.
-After doing a quick search I came across 4 vehicles in great condition and in our budget so I showed her pictures along with there basic specs (mileage, condition etc.).
+After doing a quick search I came across 4 vehicles in great condition and in our budget so I showed her pictures along with their basic specs (mileage, condition etc.).
 To my surprise she loved the vehicles and even proposed that we head over to the dealership that evening since it was slow day and it would be nice get this car search over with before everyone gets busy.